geudde/attic-chest/pages/03.season-2/04.meeting-16/03.address/docs.md

 &emsp;Increasing always while you live,
 And swell the genial page;
 &emsp;May they still ever witty be,
-&emsp;And while they flow in Number free,
+&emsp;And while they flow in number free,
 Instruct and please the age.

 B.R.